-Guidance is available for employers and employees from the government and Acas, explaining how the shared parental leave regime is intended to work.
+The Government and ACAS have published guidance for employers and employees explaining how the shared parental leave regime is intended to work.

-This Inbrief summarises the way in which shared parental leave operates and the rights parents have under the system.
+This inbrief summarises the way in which shared parental leave operates and the rights parents have under the system.